danielkummer/nixon-pi/README.md

 ## The Gem

-The NixieBerry Service is packed as a standalone gem which can be run as a daemon.
+The Nixon-&PI; Service is packed as a standalone gem which can be run as a daemon.

 ### Build

 Build with

-    gem build nixieberry-service.gemspec
+    gem build Nixon-&PI;-service.gemspec

 ### Install